 The D Ukulele Chord!

 The sweet ukulele tune sounds out when you play the right chords.
-A uke can create a variety of moods – from jolly grooves to soulful languid jams – that depend closely on the chords that might be used.
+A uke can create a variety of moods – from jolly grooves to soulful, languid jams – that depend closely on the chords that might be used.

 Major, minor, and influential chords all contain individual sounds, playing a crucial role in our knowing and liking songs.